rsyslog/rsyslog/source/whitepapers/queues_analogy.rst

 and pure-in-memory-mode (which is done automatically when needed) is also far from trivial and a real joy for an implementer to work on ;).

-If you have not done so before, it may be worth reading the `rsyslog queue user's guide, <queues.html>`_ which most importantly lists all the knobs you can turn to tweak queue operation.
+If you have not done so before, it may be worth reading :doc:`Understanding rsyslog Queues <../concepts/queues>`, which most importantly lists all the knobs you can turn to tweak queue operation.